 Skip to main content

-The Starck Club -- Dallas 1985–89
+The Starck Club in Dallas, Texas

 Getting into the Starck Club wasn’t easy.
 There was always a long line, and the doormen were highly selective about who they allowed to enter.
 In my early twenties, with bleached blond hair, I was hip enough to pass.
 I wore black parachute pants and white leather shoes—very Duran Duran-esque.